DroidsOnRoids/flutter-roadmap/dart/future/exercises/02/README.md

 ![](https://img.shields.io/badge/Difficulty-easy-green)

-Change `randomProfileData` to return a data after 2s delay.
+Change `randomProfileData` to return data after 2s delay.
 Run `dart main.dart` in terminal and check results.

 It should print random name and last name after a delay.